One Sample is Enough to Make Conformal Prediction Robust: : Robust CP with One Sample

 \subsection{Robust Conformal Sets with Randomized Smoothing of All Shapes and Sizes}

 Both \method, and BinCP work with any smoothing and ball $\gB$.
-However, some binary certificates are given as a robust radius $r^*$ -- the radius up to which the prediction remains the same, $\lowerval[p, \gB_{r^*}] = 0.5$. \citet{yang2020randomized} provide a recipe to compute the $r^*$ for general $\ell_p$ certificate under additive randomized smoothing.
-Further they compute closed form radii for Gaussian, Laplace, and uniform smoothing as examples.
-We tweak their ``differential'' method to derive probability bounds:
+However, some binary certificates are given as a robust radius $r^*$ -- the radius up to which the prediction remains the same, i.e. $\lowerval[p, \gB_{r^*}] = 0.5$. \citet{yang2020randomized} provide a recipe to compute the $r^*$ for general $\ell_p$ certificate under additive randomized smoothing.
+We tweak their ``differential'' method to derive probability bounds.
+We phrase \autoref{thrm:allshapes} in a notation close to \cite{yang2020randomized} and far from our own, however the takeaway is simple: in short we define $\Omega(p)$ such that $1/\Omega(p)$ encodes the minimum perturbation to make an infinitesimal increase in the worst case classifier with expected value $\beta$.
+We use line integral to find the $\upperval$ for the worst case classifier at radius $r$; formally $\sup\{\overline{\beta}: \int_{\beta}^{\overline{\beta}}\frac{1}{\Omega(p)}\differ p \le r\}$.
+We can find this supremum either analytically (see \autoref{sec: Lower and Upper Bounds for All Shapes and Sizes}) or via binary search using the existing closed forms provided by \citet{yang2020randomized}.\looseness=-1